smallsilverwest/EWHA.W.UNIV_ENACTUS_Majoong/README.md

 # Majoon NFC Websites
 ---
+file name start xx means 'unused'.
+/n
-file name start xxx means 'unused'. please fork this repo and delete the files with xxx.
+please fork this repo and delete the files with xxx.